(Based on Joffe Foundation archives and research, published in 2015)

-That day the following members of the group were arrested: Valery Ronkin, Sergei Khakhayev, Veniamin Joffe [Iofe], Sergei Moshkov, Valery Smolkin, and Vladimir Gayenko.
+On 12 June 1965, the following members of the group were arrested: Valery Ronkin, Sergei Khakhayev, Veniamin Joffe [Iofe], Sergei Moshkov, Valery Smolkin, and Vladimir Gayenko.
 Later Ludmila Klimanova, Valeria Chikatuyeva and Boris Zelikson were also taken into custody.
-They were put on trial at the end of the year and received varying sentences.[2]
-Ten years on, in 1975, they gathered again in Leningrad for the first time.
-Ever since, the day of their arrest has become the Day of the Bell, a triumph of freedom, camaraderie, friendship and love.
+They were put on trial at the end of 1965 and received varying sentences [2].

-The photo shows members of the group in 1975, meeting again for the first time, after years in the camps or internal exile
+Members of the group in 1975.
+Meeting again for the first time, after years in the camps or exile

-Today, 12 June 2020, we greet all our dear friends — in St Petersburg, Israel and Krasnoyarsk; we remember those no longer with us, but constantly in our thoughts and deeds; and we want to share more items documenting the history of The Bell, some published in the run-up to the present anniversary.
+Today, 12 June 2020, we greet all our friends, in St Petersburg, Israel and Krasnoyarsk.
+We remember those no longer with us, but constantly in our thoughts and deeds, and we want to share more items documenting the history of The Bell.

 Official and unofficial documents

-In the “Library” section of our Islands of Liberty project there is now an article on “The Bell Affair” by Veniamin Joffe.
-He wrote it for the first issue of the Pamyat (Memory) historical almanac in 1976.
+In the “Library” section of the Joffe Foundation’s Islands of Liberty project there is now an article on “The Bell Affair” by Veniamin Joffe.
+He wrote it originally for the first issue of the Pamyat (Memory) historical almanac in 1976 [3].
 The text appeared under the pseudonym “N. Peskov”, but one can easily sense that this was someone involved in the events.

 Items published earlier on the Islands of Liberty website detail the distribution of flyers by the Bell group, among young volunteers leaving by train for the Virgin Lands campaign (9 July 1965), and then at Leningrad State University (5 November 1965).